TMJ Treatment Lansdale, PA

 Is TMJ a dental or medical problem?

 TMJ disorders are both medical and dental problems.
 The classification of dental or medical will depend on the cause of TMD.
 If patients have medical problems that lead to TMJ symptoms, their TMJ is a medical problem.
-TMJ may be viewed as a dental problem in patients with this bite problem because they clench and grind their teeth.
+However, in patients with this bite problem, TMJ may be viewed as a dental problem because they clench and grind their teeth.

 What does a TMJ flare-up feel like?